 Fats are not the enemy, sugar is; so stock up on all your good fats and you will reap the benefits.
 Dr. Mark Hyman says: “Fat makes you full, balances your blood sugar, and is necessary for fueling your cells.
 Along with protein, have good fats at every meal and snack, including nuts and seeds (which also contain protein), extra virgin olive oil, coconut butter, avocados, and omega 3 fats from fish.”

 4. Be ready for a sugar craving

 Always be prepared so you don’t fall into the trap of eating sugar again.
 Make sure you carry around with you appropriate snacks and throw out any foods that you can’t resist.
-I find when I have a craving — usually at night is when the craving hits or 3 p.m. — if there is nothing sugary to eat I will be forced to eat the healthy snack, which is then resetting my bad habits.
+I find when I have a craving — usually at night is when the craving hits or 3 p.m. — if there is nothing sugary to eat, I will be forced to eat a healthy snack, which is then resetting my bad habits.

 5. Get appropriate sleep